brookhong/Surfingkeys/README.md

     cmap('<Ctrl-n>', '<Tab>');
     cmap('<Ctrl-p>', '<Shift-Tab>');

+### Add bookmark
+`ab` is a shortcut to bookmark current page.
+An Omnibar is displayed for you to choose a folder to place the new bookmark after you pressed `ab`.
+If you want to place the new bookmark into a new folder, you could input folder name -- **which must be ended with `/`** in Omnibar.
+For example, I choose folder `/Bookmarks Bar/tool/`, and append `abc/`, then current page will be bookmarked into `/Bookmarks Bar/tool/abc/`.
+If there is no `/` behind `abc`, `abc` will be used as title of the new bookmark.

 ## Search selected with

 My favorite feature from when I was using Firefox.
 For both Firefox and Chrome, the extensions make it through context menu.
 Surfingkeys makes it through key mappings.
 By default, when you press `sg` in normal mode, it will search selected text with google, if there is none selected, it will search text from system clipboard with google.
 In visual mode, it will search selected text with google.